ScottMooregithub/Scotts-tech-team/README.md

  Scott

 ## 📝 About
- Produces card elements that display a team created by user inout
+ Produces card elements that display a team created by user input

 ## ❔Questions